strimzi/strimzi-kafka-operator/HACKING.md

 ## Build Pre-Requisites

-To build this project you must first install several command line utilities and a Kubernetes or OpenShift cluster
+To build this project you must first install several command line utilities and a Kubernetes or OpenShift cluster.

+You may want to try to use a ready-made Docker image based on CentOS 7 with all the tools pre-installed to quickly perform a build.
+See the instructions [here](HACKING-cli-image.md).

 #### Command line tools